Bachelor of Arts in Global Studies

 Career Potential

-This major is an obvious choice for students aiming specifically for an international career in government, business, or the non-profit sector, and its interdisciplinary and multidisciplinary nature will provide an appropriate foundation for work or graduate study in any field affected by global change.
+This major is an obvious choice for students aiming specifically for an international career in government, business, or the non-profit sector, and its interdisciplinary and multidisciplinary nature provides an appropriate foundation for work or graduate study in any field affected by global change.

 Summary of Degree Requirements